Director: Chris McKay

 Conclusion

-Renfield is a reasonably entertaining comedy filled with dismemberment, decent action sequences, and Nicholas Cage playing Dracula.
+Renfield is a reasonably entertaining comedy filled with dismemberment, decent action sequences, and Nicolas Cage playing Dracula.
 The latter might be the thing that really draws you in, as his rendition of Dracula in the modern world was quite funny and interesting, even if the movie’s story was a bit shallow at times.
 If you’re a fan of gore-filled comedies, then this one might provide you with an evening of entertainment.

 No Comments